likaia/vue-native-websocket-vue3/README-EN.md

     store: store
 });
 ```
+> If you still don't know how to use it, you can refer to my other open source project[chat-system](https://github.com/likaia/chat-system/blob/master/src/main.ts)。

 If vuex integration is enabled, state and mutations methods need to be defined in its configuration file.
 The methods defined in mutations are 6 monitors of websocket, and you can do corresponding operations in these monitors.
 ```typescript
 import { createStore } from "vuex";